pyxis-roc/xlatir/docs/xir/docs/intro/index.md

 ```

 The type annotations are mostly a _subset_ of the mypy type
 syntax, but include non-mypy constructs as well.
-TODO: document these.
+Some preliminary documentation about [XIR types](../types) is available.

 For those familiar with type inference in other languages, literals in
 XIR do _not_ have a default type.
 In certain circumstances, this may